skippyr/tropical_paradise/README.md

 hurt your eyes at night and keep the colors pretty easy to differentiate in the terminal.

-It is available in the applications and languages I use most.
+It is available for the applications and languages I use most.

 ## Preview